Perspective Drawing Exercise: Turnarounds

-- Pick object or reference image.
+- Pick an object or reference image.

 - Draw a turnaround view.
 I like to do 90° turns first, then add 45° views and odd angles.

-Example with different views
+Example of drawings from different views

-Fun with Animation
+Having Fun with Animation

 If you know some animation basics, you can string together a series of drawings and create a spinning object!